The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

 This section presents conditions under which the LP-residual bootstrap provides asymptotic refinements to the confidence interval.
-Under these conditions, we compute the rate of convergence of the ECP for $C_n(h,1-\alpha)$ and $C_n^*(h,1-\alpha)$ in Theorems \ref{thm:rates_AA} and \ref{thm:rates_bootstrap}, respectively.
-As a result, we conclude the coverage probability of $C_n^{*}(h,1-\alpha)$ is closer to $1-\alpha$ than that of $C_n(h,1-\alpha)$ for a sufficiently large sample size.
+Under these conditions, we calculate the sizes of the ECP for $C_n(h,1-\alpha)$ and $C_n^*(h,1-\alpha)$ in Theorems \ref{thm:rates_AA} and \ref{thm:rates_bootstrap}, respectively.

 The following assumption imposes stronger conditions on the distribution of the shocks $P$ than the ones presented in Assumption \ref{xu_assumptions}.
-We use this assumption to formalize the informal explanation about asymptotic refinements presented in Section \ref{sec:why_boots}.
+We use this assumption and $\rho \in [-1+a, 1-a]$ for some $a \in (0,1)$ to formalize the informal explanation about asymptotic refinements presented in Section \ref{sec:why_boots}.

 \begin{assumption} \begin{enumerate} \item[i)] $\{u_t: 1 \le t \le n\}$ is a sequence of i.i.d. random variables with $E[u_t] =0$.

 \item[ii)] $u_t$ has a positive continuous density.

 \item[iii)] $E[e^{x u_t}] \le e^{x^2 c_u^2}$ for all $|x| \le 1/c_u$ and $E[u_t^2] \ge C_{\sigma} $ for some constants $c_u, C_\sigma>0$. \end{enumerate} \end{assumption}